milindkulgod/academic-site/content/authors/admin/_index.md

   year = 2019

 [[education.courses]]
-  course = "Bachelor of Engineering in Information Science and Technology" institution = "Nitte Meenakshi Institute of Technology" year = 2015
+  course = "Bachelor of Engineering in Information Science and Engineering" institution = "Nitte Meenakshi Institute of Technology" year = 2015